javier-maroto/optML_miniproject/README.md

 - [x] Solver for a 4D rotation matrix
   - wasn't able to calculate unique solution for 16 equations

-# Todo:
-- [ ] project title
+- [x] project title
-- [ ] Test different optimizers (with e.g. 1e-02 learning rate)
+- [x] Test different optimizers (with e.g. 1e-02 learning rate)
-  - Adam vs. SGD vs. RMSProp vs. Stochastic Frank Wolfe vs. etc.
+  - Adam vs. SGD vs. RMSProp vs. etc.
   - make trajectory comparison on one plot with the same starting point
-- [ ] Test different learning rates (with e.g. Adam)
+- [x] Test different learning rates (with e.g. Adam)
   - 1e-02 current, add several others
   - make trajectory comparison on one plot with the same starting point
-- [ ] Explore the solution of transposed angles and check why it never converges to optimum (therefore we need a flip)
+- [x] Explore the solution of transposed angles and check why it never converges to optimum (therefore we need a flip)

+# Todo:
+- [ ] Organize nitebooks and remove code from them
 - [ ] Clean-up the code and notebooks with quick overview of performance, leave only the neccessary ones

 # Misc theory